Our Team

 Steve Anderson, Chair

 Steve’s family has been in MidCoast Maine for generations.
 He joined the Coast Guard after high school and made a career in banking for over 30 years.
 Steve’s current focus is in investment real estate at a community bank in Massachusetts.
 He splits his time between central Massachusetts and Owls Head, where he and his wife plan to retire.
-Steve is passionate about serving The Apprenticeshop because of the positive effect it had on his own son as an apprentice over a decade ago.
+Steve is passionate about serving the Apprenticeshop because of the positive effect it had on his own son as an apprentice over a decade ago.

 Whitney Files, Treasurer